What Is It

 In the final segment of the episode, Ken, John and Al-Allaf delve into some contemporary Islamic thought.
 John notes that strands of scientific secularism dominate modern Western and Islamic thought and suggests that this philosophical commonality might help bridge the two cultures.
 Al-Allaf perceives the situation differently.
 According to him, finding a theological or intellectual common ground is not as important as finding sociological common ground—or establishing social ties and disregarding ideological differences.

-- Roving Philosophical Reporter Polly Stryker (seek to 3:57) Polly speaks to UCLA professor of Islamic and Iranian studies Hossein Ziai about the Academy of Philosophy in Baghdad.
+- Roving Philosophical Report (seek to 3:57) Polly Stryker speaks to UCLA professor of Islamic and Iranian studies Hossein Ziai about the Academy of Philosophy in Baghdad.

-- Ian Shoals the Sixty Second Philosopher (seek to 48: 24) Ian whips through the history of Islamic philosophy.
+- Sixty-Second Philosopher (seek to 48: 24) Ian Shoales whips through the history of Islamic philosophy.